mdm-code/gsnip/README.md

 endsnip
 ```

-`startsnip` and `endsnip` delimit the scope of a single snippet. `NAME` could
+`startsnip` and `endsnip` delimit the scope of a single snippet.
+They are used
+by the parser to identify the start and the end.
+There few more rules that have
+to be respected:

-be anything as long as i) it does not contain any whitespace characters *or* it
+1. `NAME` could be anything so long as it does not contain any white space
+   characters.
-is not a restriced `gsnip` command (for example, `list` would list out all the
+2. `NAME` must not be a reserved `gsnip` command (e.g., `list` would list out
-snippets found in the file). `COMMENT` should always be enclosed in double
+   all the snippets found in the file).
+3. `COMMENT` should always be enclosed in double quotes.
-quotes.
-Finally `BODY` can be pretty much anything.
+4. Finally, `BODY` can be pretty much anything.

-Here is a list of restricted names (gsnip commands):
+Here is a list of restricted names (`gsnip` commands):
 1. list